MiKTeX/docker-miktex-repo-deb/README.md

-# Docker image for managing a MiKTeX-specific Debian package repository
+# Docker image for managing a MiKTeX-specific local Debian/Ubuntu package repository

 ## Obtaining the image